Candidates

 Work History / Expertise

-Make sure you position your most recent / current role first.
-Under each of your positions ensure you specify what you did, who you worked for and when this was.
-If you work in a specialised field the recommendation is to specify each niche skill set / expertise under each of your positions.
-Again list the most relevant one’s in comparison to the job / company you are applying to.
+Make sure you position your most recent/current role first.
+Under each of your positions ensure you specify what you did, who you worked for, and when this was.
+If you work in a specialised field, the recommendation is to specify each niche skill set/expertise under each of your positions.
+Again, list the most relevant one’s in comparison to the job/company you are applying to.

 Hobbies & Interests

-Although these are not necessarily going to get you the job they will certainly help to add more of your personality to your CV.
-List the key ones without putting too much focus / using up valuable space.
+Although these are not necessarily going to get you the job, they will certainly help to add more of your personality to your CV.
+List the key ones without putting too much focus/using up valuable space.
 Although we want the client to get to know you, the priority is you are there to do the job first.

-Know your audience.
+HRS Tip Know your audience.
 If you know the company you are applying to have similar values and interests to you.
 Try and show this in this section if applicable.

 Publications (if applicable)